RHarris2014/RHarris2014/README.md

 - 👋 Hi, I’m @RHarris2014, otherwise known as Rob.
 - 👀 I’m interested in ...
 C++, SQL, html, Javascript, CSS
 - 🌱 I’m currently learning ...
 C++, SQL, html, Javascript, CSS
-- 💞️ I’m looking to collaborate on ... anything that will help me find a job! haha.
+- 💞️ I’m looking to collaborate on ... any projects involving java, html and SQL.
-- 📫 How to reach me ... www.facebook.com/rharriz10
+- 📫 How to reach me ...
+RHarris2014@outlook.com
 - I'm still new to all of this.

 <!---